Stock Sectors - How to Classify Stocks

 - Health Care

 Most of these sectors are self-explanatory.
-They all involve businesses you can readily identify.
-Investors call them cyclical because they tend to move up and down in relation to businesses cycles or other influences.
+They all involve business types that you can readily identify, and investors call them cyclical because they tend to move up and down in relation to business cycles and other influences.

-Basic materials, for example, include those items used in making other goods – lumber, for instance.
-When the housing market is active, the stock of lumber companies will tend to rise.
-However, high-interest rates might put a damper on home building and reduce the demand for lumber and the associated stock prices.
+Basic materials, for example, include those items used in making other goods, such as lumber.
+When the housing market is active, the stock of lumber companies tends to rise.
+However, high interest rates might put a damper on home building and subsequently reduce the demand for lumber and the associated stock prices.

-Stocks sectors are helpful sorting and comparison tools.
+You can use stock sectors as helpful sorting and comparison tools.
 Don’t get hung up on using just one organization’s set of sectors, though.
-MorningStar.com uses slightly different sectors in its tools, which let you compare stocks within a sector.
+MorningStar.com uses slightly different sectors in its tools, and you can compare stocks within a sector, among other analyses.

-It is extremely helpful since one of the ways to use sector information is to compare how your stock or a stock you may want to buy, is doing relative to other companies in the same sector.
+Analyzing stocks by sector has become extremely helpful since the sector information makes it much easier to compare how your stock or a stock you may want to buy is doing relative to other companies in the same sector.

-If all the other stocks are up 11% and your stock is down 8%, you need to find out why.
-Likewise, if the numbers are reversed, you need to know why your stock is doing so much better than others in the same sector – maybe its business model has changed, and it shouldn’t be in that sector any longer.
+Likewise, if the numbers are reversed, you would want to know why your stock is doing so much better than others in the same sector.
+Perhaps it has changed its business model, or some other change has rendered it a poor fit for that sector.